-No, homeowners insurance is not a legal requirement in Nebraska – but if you have a mortgage then your mortgage lender may require that you have it.
+No, homeowners insurance is not a legal requirement in Nebraska, but if you have a mortgage, your mortgage lender may require you to have it.
 Either way, having homeowners insurance is extremely valuable.
 Without insurance, you have to pay entirely out-of-pocket to repair damages to your home or to rebuild it after a total loss.

 How much does homeowners insurance cost in Nebraska?

-On average, homeowners insurance companies in Nebraska charge $1,481 per year.
-However, your home insurance rate is calculated based on the age of your home, credit score, gender, zip code, size of your home, if you have an anti-theft or fire system installed, your claims history and more.
+On average, homeowners insurance companies in Nebraska charge $2,816 per year for a policy that comes with $250K in dwelling coverage.
+However, your home insurance rate is calculated based on the age of your home, credit score, gender, ZIP code, size of your home, if you have an anti-theft or fire system installed, your claims history and more.

 What is the best homeowners insurance in Nebraska?

-There isn’t one insurance company that is the best for every homeowner in Nebraska.
+The best homeowners insurance in Nebraska is different for every homeowner.
 The best company for you is the one that offers the type of coverage you need at a price you can afford.
 For instance, if saving money is your priority, look for a company that offers lots of discounts.
 If you care more about coverage, look for a company that offers good endorsements.

 How do I get homeowners insurance in Nebraska?

 To get Nebraska homeowners insurance, use our guide and do your own research to find a handful of insurance companies that offer the coverage you need.
-Then, you’ll want to get a quote online or through an agent.
-To determine your rate, you’ll be asked to provide some information about yourself and your home.
-Pick the company that offers the best rate for the coverage you need, walk through the fine print with an agent and sign a policy.
+Then, you will want to get a home insurance quote online or through an agent.
+To determine your rate, you will be asked to provide some information about yourself and your home.
+Pick the company that offers the best Nebraska homeowners insurance rate for the coverage you need, walk through the fine print with an agent and sign a policy.